NEWS & UPCOMING EVENTS

 Richie Phok, first in Kata

-2016 International GASHHUKU report
+2016 International GASSHUKU report

 International GASSHUKU took place at JKA headquarter in Tokyo on April 14-17, 2016.
 Don Sharp, Shahrokh Hoghooghi, Angelo Massotti and Pierre Blier participated from JKA-SKD Canada.
 Congratulations to Pierre Blier who passed ROKUDAN (6th degree) at Dan examination on the last day of GASSHUKU.
 Don Sharp and Shahrokh Hoghooghi successfully renewed all of their qualifications as well as DAN examination rights.